Ishhan Dhawan

-Ishaan Dhawan is an Indian actor who predominantly works in Hindi television industry.
-He is best known for his portrayal of Kabir Sakhuja in Zindagi Mere Ghar Aana, Neel Khurana in Gud Se Meetha Ishq and Dr. Dhruv Saxena Dhruv Tara – Samay Sadi Se Pare. and Advocate Maan Thakur in Doree.
+Ishhan Dhawan is an Indian actor who predominantly works in Hindi television industry.
+He is best known for his portrayal of Kabir Sakhuja in Zindagi Mere Ghar Aana, Neel Khurana in Gud Se Meetha Ishq, Dr. Dhruv Saxena in Dhruv Tara – Samay Sadi Se Pare, Advocate Maan Thakur in Doree and Jeet Saxena in Yeh Fitoor Tera.

 Career

 Dhawan started his acting career in 2020 with a web series Bebaakee which streamed on ZEE5 and ALTBalaji where he portrayed the role of Hamid Alqaazi.

-He made his debut in the television industry in 2021 with StarPlus show Zindagi Mere Ghar Aana where he played the role of Kabir Sakhuja.
+He made his debut in the television industry in 2021 with StarPlus's show Zindagi Mere Ghar Aana where he played the role of Kabir Sakhuja.

-In 2022, Ishaan portrayed the role of Neel Khurana in Star Bharat show Gud Se Meetha Ishq opposite Pankhuri Awasthy Rode, marking his first show in a lead role.
+In 2022, Ishhan portrayed the role of Neel Khurana in Star Bharat's show Gud Se Meetha Ishq opposite Pankhuri Awasthy Rode, marking his first show in a lead role.

-From 2023 to 2024, he has portrayed the role of Dr. Dhruv Saxena in Dhruv Tara – Samay Sadi Se Pare.
-From January 2025 to June 2025, he played Advocate Maan Thakur in Colors TV's Doree.
+From 2023 to 2024, he portrayed the lead role of Dr. Dhruv Saxena in Sony SAB's sci-fi fantasy romantic drama Dhruv Tara – Samay Sadi Se Pare opposite Riya Sharma.
+From January 2025 to June 2025, he played the lead role of Advocate Maan Thakur in Colors TV's show Doree Season 2 opposite Priyanshi Yadav.
+Since August 2026, he is currently essaying the role of Jeet Saxena in Star Plus' romantic drama Yeh Fitoor Tera, opposite Debchandrima Singha Roy.